Dunn-Austen/poke_reference/README.md

 # PokeReference
-## Mod 3 Solo Project - Austen Dunn
+## Solo Project Practice - Austen Dunn
 ---

 PokeReference is an application that fetches data from the PokeAPI to display information on how to best counter a specific pokemon's elemental type.
 The user is presented with instructions on how to navigate the site and is given the ability to scroll a list or enter search terms for specific pokemon.
 In doing so, the user is offered advice tailored to assist with battling the specimen of interest.